Our History

 Founded In 1854

 When it first gathered, the faithful were few — six women, four men and a pastor.
 Members first organized on December 3, 1854, in the old Whiteside County Courthouse.
 After meeting there and at another site for several months, these brave souls built their own structure on the corner of Third Avenue and East Seventh Street in 1857.
 While the site has remained the same throughout history, the church replaced its structure two times, in 1892 and 1924.
-The 1924 structure is presently in use, as well an educational structure built in 1968.
+The 1924 structure is presently in use, as well as an educational structure built in 1968.

 The Reverend William Uhl was the church’s first pastor.
 Uhl was followed by the Reverend Christian Thummel.
 The history of the church goes back to when the northern edge of Sterling was the area of Third Avenue and East Seventh Street, the location of the church’s first building.
 At that time it was called Market Street, not Third Avenue.
 The first church, known as the “little white church” was built in 1857 at a cost of $235.50.
 It was constructed in the middle of what is now the intersection of Third Avenue and East Seventh Street, when all the property to the north was farmland.